 2) Look at myself naked... a lot [insert 'see no evil' emoji here].

-Through hours of research on local photographers that specialize in boudoir shoots and have an ethic of complete inclusivity, I found Suma Jane Dark.
-After scanning through her gallery and her 'about me' I knew she was the photographer for me.
-The love and care she shows in the moments she captures brings out the beauty and sexiness already in front of the camera.
-With little to no editing and the use of only natural light, her photos are pure and soft.
+Through hours of researching local photographers that specialize in boudoir shoots and have a code of ethics based on complete inclusivity, I found Suma Jane Dark.
+After scanning through their gallery and their 'about me' I knew Suma was the photographer for me.
+The love and care they show in the moments they capture brings out the beauty and sexiness already in front of the camera.
+With little to no editing and the use of only natural light, Suma's photos are pure and soft.
 On top of being an insanely talented photographer, Suma is an inspiring social media influencer.
-She is radiant and vulnerable and raw and relatable.
-Her story is unique, but one that everyone, especially us curvy girls, can relate to in every way.
-I couldn't wait to meet her.
-In only a few minutes diving into her digital storybook, I was a fan.
-I emailed her right away to book my shoot.
-She responded back within hours and we were set for July 7th.
+Suma is radiant and vulnerable and raw and relatable.
+Their story is unique, but one that everyone, especially us curvy girls, can relate to in every way.
+I couldn't wait to meet Suma.
+In only a few minutes diving into their digital storybook, I was a fan.
+I emailed them right away to book my shoot.
+Suma responded back within hours and we were set for July 7th.

 To get ready for this shoot I did some shopping as well as dug out some of my favorite lingerie I haven't even put on in a long time.
 All girls can relate.
 We have our 'everyday' pile of tattered bras and high-waisted cotton briefs that we essentially live off of.
 And then we have our 'sexy' drawer that we keep on reserve for special occasions.
 You know this to be true.

 I bought a full-length mirror and did what I have always dreaded doing... standing in front of it, bare ass naked.
 The reason behind my bold move was twofold.
 One, because I needed to start looking at all of me to see what angles I liked and to practice posing.
 Two, because I was about to get nearly naked in front of a complete stranger who will be taking photos of me.